eaglesky/system-design/typeahead.md

 ## Scenario
 * Google suggestion
-	- Prefix -> top n hot key words
+	- Prefix -> top n hot key words(in x years)
 	- DAU: 500M
-	- Search: 6*6*500M = 18b (Every one search for 6 words, each word has 6 characters)
+	- Search: 6 * 6 * 500M = 18B (Each user searchs for 6 words everyday, each word has 6 characters)
 	- QPS = 18b / 86400 ~ 200k
 	- Peak QPS = QPS * 2 ~ 400k
+	- Storage: Suppose 1 new word per person each day, then there are 500M new words each day.
+Assuming 6 characters per word on average, then the storage that is needed is 6 * 2 * 500M = 6GB per day.
+Assuming we store data for the last 10 years, then the total size would be: 6GB * 10 * 365 ~= 22TB.
+This time length may be shortened, depending on the actual requirement.
 * Twitter typeahead

 ## Initial design